minu803/NextGPT/README.md

 - More competent in producing images, compared with the generations on videos and audio.
 Also generating mixed combinations of multimodal content is slightly inferior to the generation of single-modal content, due to the complexity.
 - Limitations are that currently only 4 modalities are supported.
 This can be expanded to more like 3D, tables, etc. Also, the quality is limited by the diffusion model capabilities.
 - Future work involves supporting more modalities and tasks and combining retrieval models to complement the generative process.
+- Need to find the right metrics to assess the NExT-GPT model's performance accurately and in terms of its quality.

+**QUESTION:** Can you think of any potential ethical concerns or implications of using models like NExT-GPT in real-world scenarios?

+**ANSWER:** 🤔🤔

 ## Multimodal Pseudocode:
 ```